 Total water use is the sum of groundwater extractions and surface water use and is summarized in Table 2.
-Total water use was 2,502 AF/yr. in WY 2020.

 Many growers and residents have noted that some irrigation is reported both to the SWRCB as Salinas River diversions and to MCWRA as groundwater pumping in other Salinas Valley Groundwater Subbasins.
-Comparing surface water diversion data to groundwater pumping data is complicated by the fact that diversions and pumping are reported on different schedules.
-However, an initial analysis indicates that this potential double-counting does not occur in the Langley Subbasin.
+However, there were no reported surface water diversions in the Langley Subbasin in WY 2021.

 Water Use Sector Groundwater Extraction Surface Water Use Recycled Water Method of Measurement Accuracy of Measurement

 Rural Domestic 600 0 0 Estimated N/A

-Urban 1,300 0 0 Direct Estimated to be +/- 5%.
+Urban 770 0 0 Direct Estimated to be +/- 5%.

-Agricultural 100 2 0 Direct Estimated to be +/- 5%.
+Agricultural 90 0 0 Direct Estimated to be +/- 5%.

 Managed Wetlands 0 0 0 N/A N/A

 Managed Recharge 0 0 0 N/A N/A

 Natural Vegetation Unknown Unknown Unknown N/A N/A

-SUBTOTALS 2,050 2 0
+SUBTOTALS 1,460 0 0

-TOTAL 2,502
+TOTAL 1,460 ·